Ashe, Dr Laura

 From next year I will become one of the editors of New Medieval Literatures (beginning with NML 16, 2014).

-In 2013-15 I will be mentoring a two-year Postdoctoral Fellow in the field 'England in Europe, c.950-c.1250', funded by the Andrew W. Mellon Foundation.
+In 2013-15 I am mentoring a two-year Postdoctoral Fellow in the field 'England in Europe, c.950-c.1250', funded by the Andrew W. Mellon Foundation.
 I am also involved in the new initiative launching Oxford Medieval Studies as a research network in TORCH.

 I have featured on BBC Radio 4's In Our Time talking about Malory's Le Morte Darthur (January 2013) and 'Chivalry' (February 2014).
 Both may be downloaded from the programme podcast archive.
 Also available is an Oxford University podcast about my research, and a public lecture on the birth of the romance delivered to accompany the Romance of the Middle Ages exhibition at the Bodleian Library in 2012.
-Television appearances include a Time Team special on the location of the Battle of Hastings (Channel 4, 2013), and A N Wilson's programme on C S Lewis, 'Narnia's Lost Poet' (BBC4, 2013).
+Television appearances include a Time Team special on the location of the Battle of Hastings (Channel 4, 2013), A N Wilson's programme on C S Lewis, 'Narnia's Lost Poet' (BBC4, 2013), and 'The Greatest Knight', a documentary on William Marshal (BBC2, 2014).

 In November 2013 I delivered the Dorothy Ford Wiley Crossroads Lecture in Medieval Studies at the University of North Carolina, Chapel Hill.